fadyyessam11/fadyyessam11/README.md

 ### Hi 👋 My name is Fady Essam
-Student in faculty of computers and artificial intelligence, Studying very hard to gain skills and experience in field of Artificial intelligence, seeking for a career in machine learning and data science and hoping to become more knowledgeable and advanced in this field and very dedicated to working, creative, and eager to learn.
+Student in faculty of computers and artificial intelligence, Studying very hard to gain skills and experience in field of Artificial intelligence, seeking for a career in machine learning and data science and hoping to become more knowledgeable and advanced in this field.

-🌱 I’m currently learning in the Department of Artificial Intelligence in FCAI
+🌱 I’m currently learning in department of artificial intelligence in FCAI

 📫 How to reach me: fadyyessam11@gmail.com